opensafely-core/ehrql/docs/includes/generated_docs/language__frames.md

   <a class="headerlink" href="#EventFrame.sort_by" title="Permanent link">🔗</a>
 </div>
 <div markdown="block" class="indent">
-Returns a new frame with the rows sorted for each patient, by each of the supplied `sort_values`.
+Return a new frame with the rows sorted for each patient, by each of the supplied `sort_values`.

 Where more than one sort value is supplied then the first (i.e. left-most) value